miklevin/MikeLev.in/_posts/2025-10-10-ai-perception-refactoring-browser-cache-lpvg.md

 I call it the Disneyification of the world of AI so that SkyNet doesn't happen.
 And it's generally a good idea.

+## The Fixed Nature of LLMs and the 18-Month Cadence

 Until such time as we can really trust a superintelligent machine for reasons the end of the 1983 Matthew Broderick movie *War Games* covers pretty well, our AIs, the public-facing LLM-style ones with the occasional multi-modal